PhilipKone/PhilipKone/README.md

 ## Hi there! 👋 Welcome to my GitHub Profile!

-### I am an engineer and researcher specializing in **Data Science & AI**, with a background in **Biomedical Engineering** and currently studying Masters in Computer Science.
-My goal is to develop cutting-edge technologies and techniques to advance healthcare solutions.
+### I am an engineer and researcher specializing in **Data Science & AI**.
+With a background in **Biomedical Engineering** and currently studying Masters in Computer Science, My goal is to develop cutting-edge technologies and techniques to advance healthcare solutions.
 Let's connect and innovate together!

 ---